Isabel Moreno

-Isabel Moreno Pérez (born 28 January 1942) is a Cuban actress.

-She has worked in Cuba, Venezuela, and the United States, where she currently resides.
+Isabel Moreno Pérez (28 January 1942 – 9 June 2024) was a Cuban actress.
+She worked in Cuba, Venezuela, and the United States, where she later resided.
 She is known for playing characters such as Teresa Trebijo, La Santiaguera, Chachi, La Mexicana, Soledad Mendoza, Cachita, and Bernarda Alba.

 Biography

 Isabel Moreno was born in Havana on 28 January 1942, the only daughter of Eugenio Moreno and Isabel Pérez.
-She has been married to actor Gaspar González since the 1970s.
-They have two daughters and a son.
+She was married to actor Gaspar González in the 1970s.
+They had two daughters and a son.

+Moreno died on 9 June 2024, at the age of 82.

 Early career

-Moreno's beginnings were in the theater, where she has spent most of her artistic career, although she has ventured into film and television.
+Moreno's beginnings were in the theater, where she spent most of her artistic career, although she ventured into film and television.

 In the 1960s, she became involved in the cultural movement of Havana and the formation of several theater groups.
-She made her debut as an amateur in the play La taza de café, directed by Juan Rodolfo Aman.
+She made her debut as an amateur in the play La taza de café, directed by Juan Rodolfo Amán.
 She participated in the First Worker and Peasant Theater Festival in 1962 with La fablilla del secreto bien guardado.

 In 1961, she joined a group of young actors with training in mime and body language under the orders of the French professor Pierre Chausat.
-She belonged to theater groups such as the Conjunto Dramático Nacional, Las Mascaras, La Rueda, and Guernica, appearing in plays such as A Streetcar Named Desire, Réquiem por Yarini by Carlos Felipe Hernández, The Threepenny Opera, Aire frío by Virgilio Piñera, and Entremeses japoneses by Yukio Mishima.
+She belonged to theater groups such as the Conjunto Dramático Nacional, Las Máscaras, La Rueda, and Guernica, appearing in plays such as A Streetcar Named Desire, Réquiem por Yarini by Carlos Felipe Hernández, The Threepenny Opera, Aire frío by Virgilio Piñera, and Entremeses japoneses by Yukio Mishima.

-She joined Grupo Teatro Estudio in 1969, and remained with it for more than 20 years.
+Moreno joined Grupo Teatro Estudio in 1969, and remained with it for more than 20 years.
 She taught at the National Art School of Cuba and the Instituto Superior de Arte for several years.
 In the early 1990s, she emigrated to Venezuela.
 Her first roles there were in telenovelas on networks such as Marte TV, RCTV, and Venevisión.
 In early 2001 she arrived in the United States, where she worked in television and theater, with sporadic appearances in film.